FAQ

 GroveStreams Cloud

-GroveStreams' patent-pending data streaming analytics is designed to meet this demand so that your business or organization can quickly react to changes as they're happening.
+GroveStreams' data streaming analytics is designed to meet this demand so that your business or organization can quickly react to changes as they're happening.
 GroveStreams isn't just built to allow you to react to data, it's also built to allow your devices to react accordingly by using the GroveStreams platform independent open API.

 The proliferation of devices that generate data increases every day and traditional systems cannot effectively capture, analyze and react to the amount of data these devices are generating in a timely matter.
 GroveStreams has been built from the ground up using the latest technologies that power today's largest Internet companies such as Google, Yahoo and Facebook.
 It brings the scalability and reliability that these large websites offer today to your business or organization.